Galactic gamma ray bursts predicted last year show up right on schedule

-Category: Environment Hits: 6Astronomers see many periodic emissions from space, typically caused by rotation of stars and often very regular.
+Category: Environment Hits: 11Astronomers see many periodic emissions from space, typically caused by rotation of stars and often very regular.
 Astrophysicists noticed a unique periodicity in the soft gamma ray emissions from a magnetar located in our galaxy.
 The soft gamma repeater SGR1935+2154 appears to emit bursts only within regularly spaced windows, and is inactive in between.
 Based on their analysis, they predicted a resumption of bursts last month; so far, a dozen have been detected.

 Read more https://www.sciencedaily.com/releases/2021/07/210713165255.htm